JacobSalvi/software-analytics-bug-triaging/README.md

 ```

 ## Data preprocessing
-in order to train and use the model the raw issues data needs to be preprocessed.
+In order to train and use the model the raw issues data needs to be preprocessed.
 To do so, run the following command.
+It will store the preprocessed data in `/data/cleaned_parsed.issues.tar.gz`.
 ```shell
 python3 ./src/DataHandler.py
 ```